How to Apply for Consultative Status

 Please follow the steps below to complete your application for consultative status online.

 1. Profile registrationYour organization must have a registered profile before starting the application for consultative status.
 It is important to note the name of your organization must match as is to the name on the certificate of registration of your organization if you are applying for ECOSOC consultative status.
-Before registering your organization, please check first, if your organization has not already been included.
-Many organizations that have participated in United Nations sponsored conferences have been added to this database.
+Before registering your organization, please check first, if your organization has not been included as some organizations that have participated in United Nations events are already added in this database.

 - Add your organizational profile